designedmind/2017/CFP.md

 Daniel Dennett and others, propose that we understand our conscious lives as the _content_ of an internal self-model.
-What we intuit as a &ldquo;private realm&rdquo; is a control mechanism operating in the public world: a brain's way of representing the organism as an embodied agent, a reflective self-representation designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.
+What we intuit as a &ldquo;private realm&rdquo; is a control mechanism operating in the public world: a brain's way of representing the organism as a situated agent, a reflective self-representation designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.
 By representing not only the world and its affordances for action, but also ourselves as embodied agents in the